-Agent 54 : Is a regular guy.
+Agent 54 is a regular guy.
 He has a sense of humor and an active imagination.
-He works for the Nominal Secrets Apparatus (NSA) under the DORD (Department of Redundancy Department) as a Listener/Reader.
+Agent 54 works for the Nominal Secrets Apparatus (NSA) under the DORD (Department of Redundancy Department) as a Listener/Reader.
 His job is to read, view or listen to data collected by the NSA and determine if there is a risk to national security.
-He reports to his bosses, H. Cuffs and Max (Agent 86).
+Agent 54 reports to his bosses, H. Cuffs and Max (Agent 86).
 He doesn’t take his job too seriously because he knows he’s spying on regular people most of the time.

 Saturday, July 27, 2013